Landlord Tips & Tricks

 When a tenant moves out, they hope to get their entire security deposit back, especially if they followed all the landlord's requirements as outlined in the lease agreement.
 Occasionally, this doesn't occur, and the landlord takes money out of the security deposit to pay for repairs.

 Landlords require tenants to pay a security deposit before moving in to encourage them to pay their rent and follow the terms of the lease.
-The security deposit also guarantees that the landlord can fix any significant damage caused by a tenant without losing income.
+The security deposit also ensures that the landlord can fix any significant damage caused by a tenant without losing income.

 On the other hand, some landlords use the chance to keep your money to their advantage by refusing to return your security deposit for no good reason.
 Tenant-landlord law prohibits this practice, and you can file a small claims court lawsuit to get your money back.